cristibalan/braid/README.txt

 cd moo

 # ideally you will also do these, but they are just good practices
-git config --global mirror.summary true git checkout -b localwork
+git config --global merge.summary true git checkout -b localwork

 # adding mirrors